Jürgen Klopp: 2017–2019: First Champions League title

-2019–present: Liverpool's first Premier League title, domestic and international success
+2019–2020: Premier League title

 Klopp's side started the 2019–20 season by playing Manchester City in the 2019 FA Community Shield, against whom they lost 5–4 on penalties.
 Having qualified as winners of the Champions League, Klopp's side played Europa League champions Chelsea in the Super Cup.
 With the scores level after extra-time, Klopp's side won 5–4 on penalties, giving Klopp his second trophy with the club.
-It was Liverpool's fourth triumph in the tournament, placing them behind only Barcelona and A.C.
-Milan with five titles apiece.
+It was Liverpool's fourth triumph in the tournament, placing them behind only Barcelona and AC Milan with five titles apiece.
 In the 2019–20 Premier League, Klopp's Liverpool won their first six matches to move five points clear at the top of the table.
 After the fourth match week, Klopp was named Premier League Manager of the Month for August, his fourth award of the monthly prize.
 Their 2–1 away victory over Chelsea set a club-record seven successive away league wins and made Liverpool the first Premier League club to win their first six games in successive seasons.
 On 23 September, Klopp was named as The Best FIFA Men's Coach for 2019, ahead of Pep Guardiola and Mauricio Pochettino.
 At the awards ceremony, Klopp revealed that he had signed up to the Common Goal movement, donating 1% of his salary to a charity which funds organisations around the world using football to tackle social issues.
 On 11 October, it was announced that Klopp had been named Manager of the Month for September, winning the award for the second consecutive month.

 On 30 November, following a 2–1 win over Brighton & Hove Albion, Klopp saw Liverpool equal an all-time club record of 31 consecutive league matches without defeat, since the club's last defeat to Manchester City on 3 January, dating back to 1988.
 His side broke the record a week later following a 5–2 win over Everton.